 What is the difference between a cv and a resume?The term resume is not so common in the United Kingdom, where the term cv is used.
 The term is more common in the United States and Canada.
 The documents, however, share a similar goal; landing a job interview for an employee and being able to see quickly whether a candidate is qualified for an open position for an employer.
 That said, there are a few key differences between a curriculum vitae and a resume;

 - The length of the document; a cv is more elaborate, it usually covers two pages.
 A resume is usually no longer than one page.

-- The amount of detail; a cv is more detailed and complete, where the resume focusses on only giving the most relevant information for this specific application.
+- The amount of detail; a cv is more detailed and complete, whereas the resume focuses on only giving the most relevant information for this specific application.
 Resulting in the aforementioned difference.

-- The tone of the document; a resume can be a more commercial and focussed on selling one-self, where a cv is more factual.
+- The tone of the document; a resume can be more commercial and focused on selling oneself, whereas a cv is more factual.